-- To enable dialogue, problem solving and innovation across Canada to address victims.
+- Enable dialogue, problem solving and innovation across Canada to address the needs of victims.

-- To focus national attention on the needs of victims.
+- Focus national attention on the needs of victims.

-- To advocate for legislative changes to address the needs of victims.
+- Advocate for legislative changes to address the needs of victims.